Membership 2019- 20 update

 If a gymnast is under 16, registration must be completed by a parent/guardian.
 A gymnast aged 16 or 17 can choose to have a parent/guardian complete their form, see guide below.
 Here is a guide to help parents/guardians complete their gymnasts form, using images of the information you'll be asked for during the process.

 All gymnasts aged 18 or over must complete their own registration.
 Gymnasts aged 16 and 17 can also fill in their own form.
 Here is a guide to help gymnasts complete their own membership registration.

 A helper must also complete their own registration.
 A helper membership is for those who are in the gym working with children.
 It is also available to those who have the learn to coach qualification and chaperones.
 Here is a guide to assist helpers complete their membership registration.

 Membership Category and Costs

-Scottish Gymnastics membership types and costs for the 2017/2018 membership year can be found below;
+Scottish Gymnastics membership types and costs for the 2019 membership renewal period can be found below;

 |Judge (National & Brevet)||SG & BG Gold Judge||£76|

 |Judge (Regional & Below)||SG & BG Bronze Judge||£17|